-While Rip Curl's clothes are labelled Made in China much of it is actually made in North Korea, one of the countries with the worst human rights records on the planet.
-While they don't have adequate transparency on their factories, slavery is assumed.
+While Rip Curl's clothes are labelled Made in China much of it has been made in North Korea, one of the countries with the worst human rights records on the planet.
+While they don't have adequate transparency in their factories, slavery is assumed.

 5. Topshop & Topman

 Owned by Arcadia Group, these brands are known to use sweatshops and child labour.
 Arcadia Group is also guilty of offshore tax evasion and refusing to provide information on their factories.

 6. Hanesbrands Inc

 Hanesbrands Inc owns another company called Pacific Brands, so together they own the above brands + several more underwear companies.
 Their sweatshops have been found to have systemic sexual abuse of young foreign workers and rampant wage theft.
 They operate in countries with low human rights standards such as Jordan and Haiti.